purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 [Top of the Market][top] On the harbor with spectacular views, wonderful seafood.
 More expensive than most, but food, location and service are tops.
 It's next to the [USS Midway aircraft carrier][midway] and the excellent [Maritime Museum][maritime].
 PurpleDiane says *Go for the Happy Hour 3 - 6 PM*

 Also, my friend [Anna][ossanna] wrote a [blog post][annablog] about what she likes about San Diego.
+I'm not sure I agree with her comment that we have a "decent public transit system" - I don't think it's very good at all, but I live in the 'burbs where it's pretty much impossible to live without a car.

+If you do get a trolley pass, it is also good on the bus system.
+You can buy the pass from the machine at the trolley stop.
+First time is $7, but $2 is for the Compass card, so you can reload the card for $5 per day.
+Theoretically they have [multi-day passes][passes] at a savings, but I don't know if you can buy them from the machines at the trolley stop.
+I will try to find out and update this post.
+I just discovered [they have an app][compass], but I have no experience with it.

 [apple]: https://www.apple.com/retail/fashionvalley/
 [annablog]: http://anna-oz.tumblr.com/post/171736615240/san-diego-my-favorites